 If the driver of a car or truck hits a bicycle rider, the driver of the car or truck is financially responsible for the injuries and damages he or she caused.
 If that person has automobile insurance, he or she has a team of experienced professionals (adjusters and lawyers) who go to work right away to defend him or her.
 The insurance company’s adjuster has been trained to protect the driver and … most importantly … the insurance company’s money.

 Generally, the insurance company will look for ways to put the blame for the collision on someone else, especially the rider of the bicycle.
 The adjuster will also look for ways to blame the cyclist’s injuries on something other than the collision.
 For instance, if the cyclist was not wearing a helmet and suffered a head injury, the cyclist may be considered partially responsible for those head injuries that would not have occurred if the cyclist had worn a helmet.
-Prior collisions, work injuries, and sports injuries are some of the events an adjuster might also argue as the reason for the injuries.
+Prior collisions, work injuries, and sports injuries are some of the events an adjuster might also argue are the reason for the injuries.
 It is not unusual for the adjuster to use what the cyclist says in a recorded statement to the adjuster to build the case against the cyclist.
 That is why it is almost never a good idea for the cyclist to speak directly with the other driver’s insurance company.